 I want to offer a recap of last night because it was so enjoyable spending an early dinner with friends and toasting the New Year.

-We went to a Lebanese restaurant called The Phoenician.
-It offers a pleasant, casual atmosphere and the food is more reasonably priced than some other places we typically visit.
+We went to a Lebanese restaurant called The Phoenician. the-new-year-001 It offers a pleasant, casual atmosphere and the food is more reasonably priced than some other places we typically visit.

 We began with a basket of pita bread, so soft and fresh.

-Then the round of appetizers arrived which were hummus and grape leaves, some with meat, some without.
+the-new-year-002 Then the round of appetizers arrived which were hummus and grape leaves, some with meat, some without.

 Everyone had a salad.
 I opted for a super sized since there were no vegetables with dinner.
 The salad was simply iceburg lettuce, tomato and feta cheese.